Hospitality brands and marketers need to get Tripadvisor reviews as part of their online reputation management strategy.

 - Select and customize the reminder cards so that they fit your business.

-Of course, you can create and print your own reminder cards using a tool like Canva.
-Distribute them at checkout, the end of a meal, or when the tour comes to an end.
+If you don’t want to use Tripadvisor’s services, you can also choose to create and print your own reminder cards using a tool like Canva.
+Feel free to distribute them at checkout, at the end of a meal, or when the tour comes to an end.

 To order your stickers:

 - Go to the Tripadvisor Sticker Request page and type in the name of your business or listing in the search bar.

 - You’ll then see the lineup of stickers available for that listing below the name of the business.
 Choose the stickers that you want to use.
 You can also select the displayed language for the stickers.